 During most of 1943, Marl Young led the house band at Joe's Deluxe Club, accompanying Valda Gray and his/her team of female impersonators.
 Probably in November 1943 club owner Charlie Glenn signed Young on to the new "Dream Band," an ensemble that he gradually put together after Richard Overton's band lost most of its young members to the draft.
 (Overton himself had become the leader only after the band's founder, King Fleming, was drafted.)
 How Young found the time we don't know, but he also completed a law degree at John Marshall Law School in 1943.

 Despite extreme internal dissensions, the Dream Band lasted until early June 1944.
-In January 1944 the band consisted of Gail Brockman, Calvin Ladnier, and Raymond Orr (trumpets); George Hunt and J. Taylor (trombones); Nat Jones (1st alto sax); Tom Archia and Eddie Johnson (tenor saxes); Marl Young (piano, arranger); Clarence "Hog" Mason (bass--by this time the only holdover from the old King Fleming band); and Hillard Brown (drums).
-Ladner and Archia had been in the Milt Larkin band when it was resident at the Rhumboogie (August 1942 to May 1943), and had returned to Chicago after the band broke up; Hog Mason was the only holdover from the Overton band.
+In January 1944 the band consisted of Gail Brockman, Calvin Ladnier, and Raymond Orr (trumpets); George Hunt and J. Taylor (trombones); Nat Jones (1st alto sax); Tom Archia and Eddie Johnson (tenor saxes); Marl Young (piano, arranger); Clarence "Hog" Mason (bass—the only holdover from the old King Fleming band and from the Overton band); and Hillard Brown (drums).
+Ladner and Archia had been in the Milt Larkin band when it was resident at the Rhumboogie (August 1942 to May 1943), and had returned to Chicago after the band broke up.
 (Our source is the Board Minutes for Local 208, January 6, 1944.)
 Later on Johnny Houser would replace Nat Jones as first alto.
 We are not sure just when he arrived, but the band soon picked up a 2nd alto player from Kansas City named Charlie Parker.